roachhuang/single_joint/README.md

   How to bring up roachbot:
+    for some reason launchpad_nod has to run before bringup.launch
+    arudino:
+      note: copy messenger.h to libraries folder
     From PC:
       1. edit ./bashrc to set pc as host and pi3 as client
       2. run roscore from pc